X-ray Transmission Through Photoionized Gas with Moderate Thomson Optical Depth: Thomson thick media

-Using these results, for every value of $\alpha$ tested here, we define a value of $\xi$ above which the matter temperature is above $10^7$ K, and Compton heating is significant.
+Using these results, for every value of $\alpha$ tested here, we define a value of $\xi$ above which the matter temperature is above $10^7$ K, \taya{i.e., line cooling is not efficient} and Compton heating is significant.
 At $\xi\gg\xiC$, the matter can be assumed to be at the Compton temperature.
 Note that if the Compton temperature is below $10^7$ K for any reason, Compton heating can be neglected.
 We list the values of $\xiC$ in table \ref{tab:xi_Comp}.

 Using the various components outlined above, we can now consider the boundary condition and outline the emergent spectrum.